chagaz/practical-microbiomess-2017/README.md

 #### Quality control

 Now we're going to apply __quality control__ filters:
-* SNPs with minor allele frequency (maf) lower than 1% will be removed.
+* SNPs with __minor allele frequency (MAF)__ lower than 1% will be removed.
+We focus on common variants for several reasons: the "common disease, common variant" hypothesis; the fact that rare variants are more likely to be technical artifacts; and, last but not least, because we have limited statistical power to detect the effect of rare SNPs.
-* SNPs with missing data for more than 10% of individuals will be removed.
+* SNPs with __missing data__ for more than 10% of individuals will be removed.
-* SNPs that are not in Hardy-Weinberg equilibrium (p-value larger than 1e-6) will be removed.
+* SNPs that are not in __Hardy-Weinberg equilibrium (HWE)__ (p-value larger than 1e-6) will be removed: departure from HWE is likely to be due to a genotyping error.

 We're also creating a binary ped file, called a `.bed` file, that will take up less space and speed up subsequent analyses.
 ```sh